MarquezProject/marquez/CONTRIBUTING.md

 * Join our [slack](http://bit.ly/MarquezSlack) channel and leave us feedback or help with answering questions from the community
 * Fix or [report](https://github.com/MarquezProject/marquez/issues/new) a bug
 * Fix or improve documentation
-* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way (see the [resources](#resources) section for helpful links to get started)
+* For newcomers, pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way (see the [resources](#resources) section below for helpful links to get started)

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.